How to Create an ePub in Adobe Digital Publishing Suite

 MARCH 23, 2011

 The range and use of devices from the ipad, tablet, smartphones and android devices has exploded over this period.
-Companies are waking up to the fact that these are valid learning and support tools, with many large organizations like Ford already delivering support to their front line sales teams via iphones and ipads.
 Is mobile learning becoming a reality rather than a prediction?
+And has this led to new generation of players emerging in the learning market place?

 So what are these super popular tablet computers capable of anyway?